Gousto/take-a-lorry-off-the-road/README.md

 # Take a Lorry off the Road With Some Code!

 Welcome to the Gousto Tech Test.
-This test was inspired by a feature we implemented recently which allowed us to send [1 less lorry out for delivery](https://medium.com/gousto-engineering-techbrunch/taking-a-lorry-off-the-road-with-some-code-a988f70b37c1) every single day!
+This [code kata](http://codekata.com/) was inspired by a feature we implemented recently which allowed us to send [1 less lorry out for delivery](https://medium.com/gousto-engineering-techbrunch/taking-a-lorry-off-the-road-with-some-code-a988f70b37c1) every single day!
 We'd like you to do something similar.

 ## The Problem

 At Gousto we send boxes of ingredients to customers to cook at home and create their perfect dinner.
-Customers are able to choose multiple recpies for a different number of people.
+Customers are able to choose multiple recipes for a different number of people.
 This means the number of ingredients in a box can vary, and the volume of those ingredients can vary by even more.

 In this test you'll be given two JSON files.